bluegreen-labs/skylight/README.md

 ## How to cite this package in your article

 > Koen Hufkens.
-(2022). bluegreen-labs/skylight: skylight CRAN release v1.0 (v1.0).
-Zenodo. <https://doi.org/10.5281/zenodo.xxxx>, in addition reference the original work by Janiczek and DeYoung (1987, see below)
+(2022). bluegreen-labs/skylight: skylight: A Simple Sky Illuminance Model.
+Zenodo. <https://doi.org/10.5281/zenodo.7222045>, in addition reference the original work by Janiczek and DeYoung (1987, see below)

 ## Installation